PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 Paired devices may switch roles between active and passive.
 Also a device may be paired with multiple others, such that it can issue updates on behalf of several paired passive devices.

 _Anchor_:  The MLS node that acts as a shared access node between the paired and passive device is called an anchor.
 The anchor can be a leaf node of a group member, where the paired devices both have access to the leaf node information but our nominally outside of the MLS tree.
 The anchor can also be a shared intermediate node on the path to the root of an MLS tree, and as such the the anchor may be shared with multiple only MLS members in addition to the paired devices.
+Any MLS members that share the anchor node in their parent tree MUST be paired.

 <!--
 _passive Device Operational Modes_